vanakenm/blog/_posts/2015-08-09-why-i-wont-sign-your-nda.md

 - BTW, we'll start the meeting tomorrow by asking you to sign our NDA.

-This was unsettling for me as it sort of suppose that I'll do it and that's never an issue.
-Well, it is an issue to me, for reasons I'll outline here in the form of the usual questions I get.
+This was unsettling for me as it sort of suppose that it's critical for their business and a non issue for me - both side I'm challenging in the rest of this post.

 ## On the business side

 ### I've a very unique idea, so I need to protect it

-I'm sorry, but no, your idea is (most probably) not unique.
+I'm sorry, but no, *your idea is (most probably) not unique*.
 We're 7 billions of people on this planet.
 Chances are you are not the only person having ever thought of that idea ..., and if you are (ie, if no one is into that segment), chances are good that it's because there is not a market for it.

 ### My idea will make the difference